Our Core Values

 If the mother is unmarried or not in a civil partnership, signed consent forms will need to be given to the clinic stating who the mother intends to be the legal parent.
 Provided that the mother and the other intended legal parent sign the correct consent forms, they will both be legal parents of the child at birth.

-It is very important that treatment takes place at a HFEA (Human Fertilisation and Embryology Authority) licenced UK fertility clinic, otherwise, this can affect parental rights.
+It is very important that treatment takes place at an HFEA (Human Fertilisation and Embryology Authority) licenced UK fertility clinic, otherwise, this can affect parental rights.

 Single parents can also go through fertility treatment.
 In this scenario, the birth mother will be the only legal parent of the child.

 Sometimes, a couple who are not in a relationship will decide to have fertility treatment.
-This is entirely legal and both of them will have legal parent status if the correct consent forms are signed and given to the clinic.
+This is entirely legal and both of them will have legal parent status if the correct consent forms are signed..

 It is important to note that legal parenthood as described above is not the same as ‘Parental Responsibility’.
 Parental Responsibility is only conferred to the non-birth parent if they are married to the mother at the time of birth or, they are registered as the parent on the birth certificate.
 If there is a dispute about Parental Responsibility, you will need legal advice.